 Before putting your bison in your smoker, ensure that its temperature is around 275°F. Also, you might want to use a meat probe to monitor the internal temperature of your meat.

 This is the best way to make sure that your bison is not overcooked or undercooked.

-For a perfectly smoked bison, make sure that the internal temperature reaches around 145°F (rare) to 160°F (medium rare).
+For a perfectly smoked bison, ensure that the internal temperature reaches around 145°F (rare) to 160°F (medium-rare).

 Do not overcook your bison meat.
 Otherwise, it will become dry and tough.